Tully Blanchard: Southwest Championship Wrestling (1975–1984)

-NWA Jim Crockett Promotions (1984–1988)
+Jim Crockett Promotions (1984–1988)

+Television Champion; United States Heavyweight Champion (1984–1985)

-Blanchard came to Jim Crockett, Jr.'s Mid-Atlantic Championship Wrestling (MACW) in early 1984.
-Blanchard immediately entered into a feud with Mark Youngblood over the NWA Television Championship, which would later be renamed the NWA World Television Championship and WCW World Television Championship.
-Blanchard won the title on March 28, 1984, and defended the title against some of the top contenders in the territory such as Ricky Steamboat, whom he faced at Starrcade '84.
+In March 1984, Blanchard joined Jim Crockett Promotions / Mid-Atlantic Championship Wrestling (MACW).
+Blanchard swiftly defeated Mark Youngblood for the NWA Television Championship, and defended the title against contenders such as Ricky Steamboat, whom he defeated at Starrcade '84: The Million Dollar Challenge in December 1984.

-After Steamboat departed JCP for the WWF, Blanchard and Dusty Rhodes began a feud for the TV title.
-On March 16, 1985, Rhodes defeated Blanchard to win the NWA Television Championship, ending Blanchard's 353-day reign.
-The title would soon be renamed the NWA World Television Championship and the two continued to feud throughout the first half of 1985 with Blanchard regaining the title and losing it back to Rhodes in early July 1985 at the Great American Bash inside a steel cage; Rhodes also won the services of Baby Doll for 30 days.
+In January 1985, Blanchard began a feud with Dusty Rhodes over the Television Championship.
+In February 1985, Blanchard introduced Baby Doll as his new valet.
+On March 16, 1985, at the Silver Star '85 show, Rhodes defeated Blanchard for the Television Championship (which was renamed the NWA World Television Championship), ending Blanchard's 353-day reign.
+The two men continued to feud over the title, with Blanchard regaining it from Rhodes in April 1985, then losing it back to Rhodes in July 1985 at the inaugural Great American Bash in a steel cage match.
+As a stipulation of the match, Rhodes also won the services of Baby Doll for 30 days, with vignettes airing in which Rhodes tried to turn her into a "real lady."

-In the mid 80s Tully Blanchard had a series of matches with World Wrestling Council (WWC) Universal Champion Carlos Colon in Puerto Rico and the Continental United States.

-After Blanchard's feud with Rhodes ended, he soon found himself immersed in another high-profile feud over the NWA United States Heavyweight Championship held by Magnum T. A. Much like his feud with Dusty Rhodes, Blanchard's rivalry with Magnum escalated into a series of bloody and brutal matches, and became one of the top feuds in the NWA.
-On July 21, 1985, Blanchard defeated Magnum for the U.S. Championship by punching him with a foreign object in his hand given to him by Baby Doll, who came to ringside dressed as a security guard.

-The feud culminated at Starrcade '85 during a brutal and extremely bloody "I quit" match held inside of a steel cage for the title.
-The match ended with Magnum driving a piece of a broken wooden chair into Blanchard's forehead, which was already deeply cut and bleeding profusely, forcing him to submit.

-In late 1985, Blanchard fired Baby Doll as his manager, slapping her during an interview segment and ignited a feud with Dusty Rhodes, who came to her aid.
+After Blanchard's feud with Rhodes ended, he began pursuing the NWA United States Heavyweight Championship held by Magnum T. A..
+Much like his feud with Dusty Rhodes, Blanchard's rivalry with Magnum escalated into a series of bloody and brutal matches, and became one of the top feuds in the NWA.
+On July 21, 1985, Blanchard defeated Magnum for the United States Heavyweight Championship by punching him with a foreign object in his hand given to him by Baby Doll, who came to ringside dressed as a security guard.
+The feud culminated in December 1985 at Starrcade '85: The Gathering during a brutal and extremely bloody "I quit" match held inside a steel cage.
+The match ended with Magnum driving a piece of a broken wooden chair into Blanchard's forehead, which was already deeply cut and bleeding profusely, forcing him to submit and concede the title.
+Blanchard subsequently fired Baby Doll as his manager, slapping her during an interview segment and reigniting his feud with Dusty Rhodes, who came to her aid.
 J. J. Dillon then became Blanchard's manager.